nandyadapusrinivas/scmlearning/README.md

-## Prerequisites for project...sunil is f**k of .........dfasdfsdfs.
+## Prerequisites for project...anji marriage  of .........dfasdfsdfs.
 - JDK 1.8 or later
 - Maven 3 or later
 - MySQL 5.6 or later